blokeley/pylibra/doc/README.txt

 5. If you want to build a Windows executable, open a terminal and run ``python setup.py py2exe``.
 6. Test as much as possible.
-7. Update the documentation_ if you make any changes noticeable to the user.
+7. Update the documentation (see below) if you make any changes noticeable to the user.
 8. Commit using ``hg commit -m`` with a helpful commit message, preferably referencing the ticket with ``ticket:xx`` where xx is the ticket number.
 9. Create a changegroup file using ``hg bundle --base BASE`` where BASE is the